Eviction if you live in student accommodation

 If you do not leave at the end of your notice, your landlord can apply for an order from the sheriff court telling you to leave.

-You may have to pay your landlord's court fees unless you have a good reason for not moving out.
+You may have to pay your landlord's court fees if the eviction is granted.

 Negotiating with your landlord